 There are so many dining choices within walking distance of the hotel.
 Go to Bayside and check out the Bavaria Haus, great and authentic German/Bavarian food.
 My favorite there.

 A great luxurious stay with some hic-ups but nothing which would hold me from coming back.
 Hopefully in the future in one of their amazing suites.
 You can’t beat the location and the rooftop pool and garden with amazing views of the bay.

 Parking is very expensive here, but it’s downtown Miami.
 Also sad that they have advertisement hanging in the lobby for dining specials and when you talk to the waiter of the restaurant, they tell you that the offer is over since last year.
 If you can upgrade to a Bay-View room, it’s worth it.
 During check-out, I left one of my laptop chargers behind in my room.
-I called the hotels three days later if they found it and they actually did.
+I called the Intercontinental Miami three days later if they found it and they actually did.
 I drove back to the hotel before my outbound flight of Miami to pick up my charger.
 The whole process was quick and painless.
 I talked to the bellman that I have an item number which I got from the lost&found department.
 They handed me the phone to talk to them and a staff member showed up a few minutes later with my charger.
 I only had to sign a form that I picked it up and was out again.

 - Great Location on the Bay

 - Amazing Views

 - Service Fee!